klaytn/klaytn-docs/docs/klaytn/design/computation/computation-cost/computation-cost.md

 Limiting the execution time of a transaction was not feasible either because the execution time can vary between nodes on the blockchain platform.
 For example, consider the case in which we limit the execution time of a transaction to be 100 milli-second.
 If a node executes a transaction in 90 ms and another node executes it in 110 ms, the two nodes cannot reach a consensus.
 Hence, this solution is not appropriate.

-The last approoach is to limit the computation cost of a transaction.
+The last approach is to limit the computation cost of a transaction.
 We modelled the computation cost of each EVM opcode based on its actual execution time and limit the sum of computation cost of a transaction.
 With this approach, we eliminate other factors and only count the normalized execution time unit, and nodes can reach a consensus as well.

 Therefore, we chose the third option for Klaytn.
 For now, the limit of the execution cost is set to 100,000,000.
 Since the limit is determined by the platform, developers should be aware of the computation cost of a transaction.
-To calculate the computation cost of a transaction, Klaytn provides [klay_estimateComputationCost](../../../bapp/json-rpc/api-references/klay/transaction.md#klay_estimatecomputationcost).
-The usage is almost the same as [klay_estimateGas](../../../bapp/json-rpc/api-references/klay/transaction.md#klay_estimategas).
+To calculate the computation cost of a transaction, Klaytn provides [klay_estimateComputationCost](../../../../../bapp/json-rpc/api-references/klay/transaction.md#klay_estimatecomputationcost).
+The usage is almost the same as [klay_estimateGas](../../../../../bapp/json-rpc/api-references/klay/transaction.md#klay_estimategas).

 ## Computation Cost of Opcodes <a id="computation-cost-of-opcodes"></a>

 The below table shows the computation cost of EVM opcodes.
 The computation cost was determined based on experiments.

+{% hint style="success" %}
+NOTE: Since incompatible change, in other words, hard fork introduced in klaytn v1.7.0, some computation costs has been changed.
+If you want a previous document, please refer [previous document](computation-cost-previous.md).
+{% endhint %}

 | Opcode | ComputationCost |
 | :--- | ---: |